October 9, 2024

 ProblemSymptomSolution

-OverwateringYellow, soggy leavesLet soil dry out before watering again
+OverwateringYellow, soggy leavesLet the soil dry out before you water again

-Nutrient DeficiencyYellow, fading leavesUse a balanced fertilizer monthly
+Nutrient DeficiencyYellow, fading leavesUse a balanced fertilizer every month

-Excess FertilizerBrown or yellow tipsFlush the soil and reduce feeding
+Excess FertilizerBrown or yellow tipsFlush the soil and don’t feed as often

-Poor LightPale yellow leaves, slow growthMove to brighter spot with indirect light
+Poor LightPale yellow leaves, slow growthPut it in a brighter spot that gets indirect light

 Tap Water SensitivityYellow or brown leaf tipsUse distilled or rainwater